 - Gain insight about the journey of raising a secure and functional HSC

 - Identify where you are at as a family and small doable change

 And most importantly, feel safe to share the ups and downs with others who get it.

 *Join the waitlist to be notified of further details.

 - we, including our kids, are doing our best.

 - our children are humbling. they are also our spiritual teachers.

 A little about me.

-When I discovered that sensitivity is a temperament trait, it explained a lot!
-It helped me accept who I am and shift the pattern of being hard on myself for being "too sensitive" or "emotional" like I worried about as a child.
+When I discovered that sensitivity is a temperament trait, it explained a lot.
+It helped me accept who I am and shift the pattern of being hard on myself for being "too sensitive" or "emotional" like I was told as a child.

 Our sensitive children, from a young age, can start to believe that something is wrong with them, when there really isn't— they may perceive it that way.
 And so knowing this as adults, we can empower them to use their sensitivity as an advantage rather than a source of anxiety.